Super Bowl 2019 ads so far: Watch them here

 Amazon drafts astronauts, Harrison Ford

-Alexa, the voice of Amazon's Echo, can do many things, but perhaps she shouldn't allow Harrison Ford's dog to order its own food, or connect podcasts to Forest Whitaker's electric toothbrush.
+Alexa, the voice of Amazon's Echo, can do many things, but as seen in this ad, perhaps she shouldn't allow Harrison Ford's dog to order its own food, or connect podcasts to Forest Whitaker's electric toothbrush.

 Backstreet Boys meet Chance the Rapper